andremann/SKG-IF/docs/source/products.rst

 Product local type schema
 ^^^^^^^^^^^^^^^^
-:Description: The schema of the manifestation product type.
+:Description: The schema of the manifestation type.
 :Type: String
 :Use: Mandatory (1)